 In addition to providing insight about any potential 404 codes on your website, your Google Analytics data can also clue you into what people are doing once they get to your site.
 For example, your Analytics will show you how long people are staying on your site, how many pages they are visiting, and which pages are getting the most conversions.

 If you notice that there is a high bounce rate when people are referred by a certain website or ad, you may want to find out what is causing them to leave your site.
 If your PPC ads or referring sites don’t accurately reflect your products or services, then viewers are more apt to leave without visiting any other pages.

 On the other hand; if there are pages with a low bounce rate and high conversion rate, you are doing something right.
-Try to figure out what that is, and apply that strategy to other area of your site.
+Try to figure out what that is, and apply that strategy to other areas of your site.

 6. Conduct a Competitor Analysis